yakobie/acnhpoker/README.md

-# Product Name
+# ACNHPoker
-> Short blurb about what your product does.
+> Seriously, someone please come up with a better name

 Spawns items for you on Animal Crossing New Horizons using [sys-botbase](https://github.com/olliz0r/sys-botbase).